Hygienist’s Tips: Pineapple Juice’s Role in Post-op Recovery

 How to incorporate pineapple juice; pre and post-surgery

 From the information and studies I have read, no concrete evidence supports that drinking pineapple juice will help with post-surgery recovery.
 Instead, bromelain supplements are the better choice.
-However, if you want to drink pineapple juice before getting your wisdom teeth out, below is the information I have gathered.
+However, I have gathered the information below if you want to drink pineapple juice before getting your wisdom teeth out.

 • Drink an 8-ounce glass of pineapple juice the night before getting your wisdom teeth out